SilverRose13/HappyVetClinic/README.md

     Link to h2 console:
         http://www.h2database.com/html/download.html
-Each start of the application create database instance and push to it sample data-set.
+Each start of the application creates a database instance and pushes to it sample data-set.

 ### JAVA
     Temurin JDK 17